Choosing a Home Inspector

 Costs of Inspections vary, but this area usually reflects minimum costs for inspections for homes in the $500.00 range plus testing, and often reflects higher fees based on the size, price, age, and conditions of the home.
 Additional fees for Radon Testing, Termite Inspections, Environmental and Water testing can also raise the fees… but as we are all, more focused in regard to potential hazards and environmental issues, the Home Inspector now has to address more areas of critical concern then ever before… including concerns about lead paint, mold, asbestos, environmental issues, and buried fuel tanks.

 Try to attend the inspection so you can be a part of the process.
 Have your questions and concerns answered.
 And try not to have distractions at the time of the inspection pull your attention away from the task at hand.
 Try not to bring the kids, conduct tours for the relatives, or measure the rooms at that time.
+If you plan on having contractors attend ask them to arrive three hours after the inspection.
 Focus on the inspection and the information you need to know about the home.
 This is really important!

 The money you spend carefully investigating your new home may save you thousands, but more importantly, the inspection process should reassure you that this house is the right one for your family’s happy future!
 Happy House Hunting!

 Stephen Gladstone, ACI is the Owner and President of Stonehollow, Inc. Fine Homes Inspections.
 He was ASHI’s National 2004 President and sat on the National Board of Directors for over 11 years.
 He is a Contributor and Editor to various National Publications.
 He has been a home inspector since 1983 and a member of ASHI since 1986.
 He received his Masters Degree from L.I.
 University and a 6-year degree from the University of Bridgeport.
 He teaches continuing education classes for realtors, appraisers and home inspectors and is a highly respected lecturer and radio personality.
-He has had a tremendously popular weekly radio program for the past eleven years in Norwalk Ct.
-His new book the Graphic Standards Field For Home Inspection is available at Amazon & Borders.com.
+He has had a tremendously popular weekly radio program for the past twenty years in Fairfield County CT.
+His book the Graphic Standards Field For Home Inspection is available at Amazon & Barnes and Noble.
 He resides in Stamford.

 Naoki Hirabayashi, ACI is a CT licensed ASHI home inspector servicing the Fairfield and New Haven counties.
-Naoki has worked with Steve over the past 6 years first as an apprentice and then as a licensed home inspector and now as an Ashi certified inspector.
+Naoki has worked with Steve over the past 10 plus years first as an apprentice and then as a licensed home inspector and now as an Ashi Certified Inspector.
 He specializing in residential home inspections, providing detailed reports.
 With a strong focus on servicing the customer and providing the information to make an educated decision in regards to the property purchase.

-Matthew Gladstone, ACI is a State of CT Licensed Inspector and has been working for Stonehollow as an Inspector for the last 15 years.
+Matthew Gladstone, is a State of CT Licensed Inspector and has been working for Stonehollow as an Inspector for the last 20 years.
 He has a Masters Degree in Bilingual Special Education and is fluent in Spanish.
-He is a Certified Member of ASHI and the Home Protection Network.
-He is a graduate of the ITA/Kaplan home inspection Classes and a Certified ASHI Inspector.
+He is a graduate of the ITA/Kaplan home inspection Classes.